 However, the relationship between characteristics of ‘genius’ and symptoms of ‘madness’ is not straightforward.
 The majority of people who suffer from chronic mental illness experience a wide range of symptoms and deficits that interfere with the production of substantive work.
 Moreover, creativity is often defined as the ability to produce new ideas and adapt, improve, or create new functions for existing products [REF], skills that are impaired in most patients with schizophrenia.
 Indeed, the productive periods of most famous creative individuals occurred when their symptoms of mental illness were less severe [REF].
 It therefore seems useful to examine whether creativity is associated with certain emotional, cognitive, or personality traits that may also predispose one to mental illness.

-As we have just seen, the topic & closing sentence create a framework that holds the paragraph content together just as the top & bottom half of a bun hold together all the various toppings and ingredients of a hamburger.
-In the same way as the hamburger bun allows you to easily manipulate and eat the richly stuffed hamburger, the topic & closing sentences allow you to easily understand the paragraph and its connections to the preceding & following one, even when the text treats a complex issue.
+As we have just seen, the topic and closing sentence create a framework that holds the paragraph content together just as the top & bottom half of a bun hold together all the various toppings and ingredients of a hamburger.
+In the same way as the hamburger bun allows you to easily manipulate and eat the richly stuffed hamburger, the topic and closing sentences allow you to easily understand the paragraph and its connections to the preceding and following one, even when the text treats a complex issue.

 Maybe you have heard about this paragraph structure as the Context-Content-Conclusion model.
 Accordingly, the first (topic) sentence creates the context for a better understanding of the content of the paragraph, while the last (closing) sentence provides a summary or a conclusion of the paragraph.